benkenobi007/jekflix-template/_posts/2019-08-05-meltdown---how-and-why.md

 the location/content of memory belonging to another process.
 To enforce this, we have "Virtual Memory" for each process.
 The kernel assigns each process its own exclusive address space.<br>
-Virtual memory serves several purposes, such as simplifying I/O, memory accesses, etc. which are beyond the scope of this post.
+Virtual Addresses (Paging) serves several purposes, such as simplifying I/O, memory accesses, etc. which are beyond the scope of this post.

-The component of virtual memory that concerns us is the **virtual address space (VAS)**.<br>
+The component of memory management that concerns us is the **virtual address space (VAS)**.<br>
 The virtual address space of a process is the set of virtual memory addresses assigned by the kernel.
 The address space for each process is private and cannot be accessed by other processes.